 - Review the placement of your share buttons.
 Make sure they’re visible, and located next to some compelling content.
 Check out some great examples of social share button placement at CoSchedule.com.
 Wherever you place them, make sure they’re prominent.
 The twitter Click To Tweet plug-in is a great example of a prominent social sharing opportunity that takes advantage of the user’s engagement with the content at an optimum time.

 - Consider how many social platforms you allow users to share to, and why.

 Ask yourself these questions to determine whether you’ve got the most appropriate social sharing buttons:

 - Which platforms are most relevant to your audience?
 Utilise our free User Persona template to help understand your audience, and determine which platforms they most engage with.

-- On which platform/s do you currently have a good level of engagement and following?
-Encouraging sharing on those means you could start to leverage this following to reach more in the same audience.
+- On which platform/s do you currently have a good following and level of engagement?
+Encouraging sharing on those means you could start to leverage this following to reach more people in the same audience.